proddata/crate/docs/config/cluster.rst

 Cluster-wide allocation filtering
 .................................

-Control which shards are :ref:`allocated <glossary-shard-allocation>` to which nodes.
+Control which shards are :ref:`allocated <gloss-shard-allocation>` to which nodes.

 Filter definitions are retroactively enforced.
 If a filter prevents matching